hpca-uni-lu-25/gem5-assignment6-wq25/README.md

 ## Submission

-You will submit this assignment via GitHub Classroom.
+You will submit this assignment via GitHub Classroom and in Moodle.

 1. Accept the assignment by clicking on the link provided in the announcement
 2. Create a Codespace for the assignment on your repository